All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 moonCat@mooncat

 Chicken nuggets.
-The history of golden pieces
+The story of golden bites

 17 Jul 18:29

 Chicken nuggets.
-The history of golden pieces
+The story of golden bites

 moonCat